mcallaway/remark/interview-talk.md

 .right-column[
 ### Transforming to "Systems Engineering"
 By ~2015, SysEng was truly a "peer" of AppEng.
-Cloud was exploding, containers were a thing.
+Docker containers became a thing.
 Scientists wanted portable, reproducible science.
 Our "factory" had improved, producing 50TB per week, but "discovery" was still too rigid.
 Monolithic infrastructure slowed us down.
 ]
 --